A blue shield with a black eye mask over it.

 When a free VPN service isn’t just a malware-filled trap (more on that later), it’s more than likely a “trial” version of the complete package.
 Such upgradeable “freemium” VPNs aren’t without their downsides.

 On the other hand, you may end up paying for your free VPN with ads.
 Free VPNs can find various ways to inject them into your daily routine, from advertisements on the VPN app itself to even opening them on your browser.
-Considering that we as a species have developed multiple ways to block ads online, you probably wouldn’t like having to see new ones.
+Considering there are multiple ways to block ads online, you probably wouldn’t like having to see new ones.

 1. Data logging

 A VPN service may be a cover to collect your data for sale to advertisers and other third parties.
-Even if your connection is secured by HTTPS, the VPN may still be recording your browsing data: your IP (Internet Protocol) address, what website you visit, how much time you spend on it, and when.
+Even if your connection is secured by HTTPS, the VPN may still be recording your browsing data: your IP (Internet Protocol) address, what websites you visit and when, and how much time you spend on them.

 1. A suspicious amount of personal information collected

 As a privacy tool, a VPN service should require the least possible amount of personal data to register an account and use the VPN.
-So if your potential VPN provider is asking for your address or phone number, a scam is likely being pulled on you.
+So, if your potential VPN provider is asking for your address or phone number, you probably are getting scammed.

 Moreover, a good VPN will have multiple ways to pay for the subscription.
-The most obvious choice would be paying in cryptocurrency, as that guarantees the highest level of privacy.
+The best choice would be paying in cryptocurrency, as that guarantees the highest level of privacy.
 All reputable VPN providers offer this option.

 1. Fake reviews and testimonials

 People pulling VPN scams know that many customers trust online comments, testimonials, and reviews.
 Faking positive word-of-mouth online is one way to lure you into a sense of safety.
-After all, all those terrible free VPNs have to get those high Google Play store ratings.
+It’s also why all those shady free VPNs have to somehow provide high Google Play store ratings.

-So check not only the positive but the negative comments as well.
-See if there are repeating phrases in the testimonials and such, this may be the result of a coordinated campaign to make the VPN service look good.
-It’s a lot harder to detect such tricks when it comes to reviewing sites – especially when a VPN review site is unlikely to be owned directly by the VPN provider.
-More often, they both are owned by the same company (sadly, we’re not allowed to name names).
+So, check not only the positive but also the negative comments.
+See if there are repeating phrases in the testimonials and such, as this may be the result of a coordinated campaign to make the VPN service look good.

 1. Payment fraud